Article May 3rd, 2023 by Pasi Anttila, Enterprise Architect

-Sustainability in business refers to a company’s strategy to finding new and innovative ways to address sustainability challenges.
-Sustainability capabilities can be seen to be among the top attributes that organizations will seek in their technology vendors in future.
+Sustainability in business refers to a company’s strategy for finding new and innovative ways to address sustainability challenges.
+Sustainability capabilities can be seen to be among the top attributes that organizations will seek in their technology vendors in the future.
 We at Nortal view sustainability as a natural evolution for business development, helping our customers to act on sustainability.

 Sustainability and compliance, the megatrends of our time, are constantly moving forward.
 The focus in this area is increasingly on finding new and innovative ways to address sustainability challenges.
 Compliance issues continue to arise when stakeholders are becoming more vocal in their demands and requirements.

 When we are discussing sustainability in business, the aim is to ensure that the company can continue to operate and grow over the long term.
 It’s all about minimizing risks and maximizing opportunities associated with environmental, social, and economic factors – and these issues are becoming increasingly critical for all companies across all industries.
 As an example, in the global survey published by McKinsey, even +80% of C-suite executives and investment professionals believe that in addition to all those critically important environmental impacts, sustainability programs will generate more shareholder value in five years’ time than they do today.
-Studies also show that the responsible leadership may generate even 3,7 times higher average operating margins.
-No-one wants to be among the lower ESG performers.
+Studies also show that responsible leadership may generate even 3,7 times higher average operating margins.
+No one wants to be among the lower ESG performers.

 Nevertheless, good intentions are no longer enough.
 The need to act on sustainability cannot be stressed out too much.
 In this article, we are discussing Nortal’s view on sustainability as a natural evolution for business development.
-We believe that digitalization is one of the key enablers for sustainable and profitable business.
+We believe that digitalization is one of the key enablers for a sustainable and profitable business.
 For decades, we have applied the principles of building distributed and composable architectures to our clients, and throughout this journey, we have made sustainability a solid part of building capabilities for our customers.